t-wilkinson/projects/rick-roll-virus/README.md

 2. `gdb`

 Now that I know which syscall and its arguments is probably writing the file, I can use gdb to step through to see what exactly happening.

+### TODO
+- Limit the redirects to something like 30% of the time on youtube videos
+- Right now only works on the host system.
+What about infecting the router (which are usually linux based), allows messing with a lot more people more efficiently.